COVID-19 Pandemic Update

--Moderna and Pfizer shots appear to be very effective at preventing the disease and nearly 100% effective at preventing hospitalization and death from COVID-19.
+-Moderna and Pfizer shots appear to be effective at preventing the disease and nearly 100% effective at preventing hospitalization and death from COVID-19.
 “Breakthrough” cases (COVID-19 disease in vaccinated people), can occur, but are usually mildly symptomatic (cold-like or flu-like symptoms).

 -While the Johnson and Johnson vaccine appears to be as protective as the other vaccines against severe and lethal disease, it may be slightly less effective for mild to moderate disease.
-Also, the AstraZeneca vaccine (not available in the U.S.), that is similar to the J & J vaccine, appears less effective than Moderna or Pfizer against the U.K. and India variants and is ineffective against the S. African variant.
+Also, the AstraZeneca vaccine (not available in the U.S.), that is similar to the J & J vaccine, appears less effective than Moderna or Pfizer against newer variants, including the Delta variant.

 -One episode of abnormal blood clotting per million doses of the Johnson and Johnson vaccine has occurred.

--All three vaccines are believed to significant lower transmission rates.
-This means that it is unlikely a vaccinated person will transmit COVID-19 to an unvaccinated person.
-(Data is still pending)
+-All three vaccines are believed to lower transmission rates.
+However, transmission can still occur from a vaccinated individual to an unvaccinated one, and visa-versa.